 PowerPoint text overload doesn’t just happen.
-Typically you choose to use PowerPoint in your presentation for several reasons:
+Yes, it happens because of "good" reasons, or reasons that purport to be good!
+So, typically you choose to use PowerPoint in your presentation for several reasons, such as…

 But have you ever thought about what happens when you build too much information into your slides?